 - Reserve ½ tbsp of the marmite mixture for glazing the scones

-- Glaze the scones with the reserved marmite mix, and sprinkle the remaining cheddar on them
+- Glaze the scones with the reserved marmite mix, and sprinkle the reserved cheddar cheese on them

-- Place the scones onto the heated baking tray and bake for 10-12 minutes or until golden brown.
+- Bake for 10-12 minutes or until golden brown and risen.
 Remove from the oven and allow to cool, you can eat them warm or cold

 - Store in an airtight container and eat within 2 days.
 They can also be frozen